 For a VDECS verified to reduce NOx and that is also the highest level PM VDECS, or for a VDECS verified to reduce NOx installed on an engine that also has a highest level PM VDECS that is verified separately, BACT credit (in hp) equals:

-(Verified Percent NOx Reduction divided by 120 percent) multiplied by (Max hp of the vehicle which the NOx VDECS was applied).
+(Verified Percent NOx Reduction divided by 120 percent) multiplied by (Max hp of the vehicle to which the NOx VDECS was applied).

 This credit is applied in addition to credit for installing the highest level PM VDECS per section 2449.1(b)(10)(B) above.